-The operator includes a safety check to ensure a cluster doesn't overwrite a storage bucket that contained information.
-A cluster that would overwrite existing storage remains in the state Setting up primary with pods in an error state.
-The pod logs show: ERROR: WAL archive check failed for server recoveredCluster: Expected empty archive.
+EDB Postgres for Kubernetes includes a safety check to prevent a cluster from overwriting existing data in a shared storage bucket.
+If a conflict is detected, the cluster remains in the Setting up primary state, and the associated pods will fail with an error.
+The pod logs will display: ERROR: WAL archive check failed for server recoveredCluster: Expected empty archive.